Amblydia/Pocketmine-School-Old/docs/htmap/commands.md

 // Person who does command
 use pocketmine\command\CommandSender;
 ```

-To set up the command we're going to use a public function and inside the function we will add the command, like this:
+To set up the command we're going to use the default `onCommand` method and inside the method we will add the code, like this:

 ```php title="Main.php"
 public function onCommand(CommandSender $sender, Command $command, string $label, array $args) : bool{